 Osculating elements: The elements at a specified time t of the Keplerian orbit that describe the flight path the spacecraft would follow if all perturbing forces were suddenly removed at the time t.

-Participant: An entity that has the ability to acquire or broadcast navigation messages.
+Participant: An entity (e.g. spacecraft, ground station, etc.) that has the ability to acquire or broadcast navigation messages.

 Pericenter: The point in an orbit of closest approach to the central body (i.e., at this point the geometric distance between the central body and the orbiting body is at a minimum).